HR professionals need to start speaking the same language as the board, a report from one of the world's largest corporate law firms says

 Over half of the respondents said they saw the responsibility for pensions-related issues sitting with HR, yet 41% said they had no planned changes in the pipeline in preparation for the pension freedom and change agenda.

-The report revealed the majority (92%) of HR directors are focused on attracting and retaining talent within their organisation, with succession planning (81%) and employee engagement (78%) also high on the agenda.
+The report revealed the majority (92%) of HR directors are focused on attracting and retaining talent within their organization, with succession planning (81%) and employee engagement (78%) also high on the agenda.

 'With shortages of candidates in skilled roles set to increase significantly, it is unsurprising that this is where HR directors are currently focused, but it does highlight a somewhat narrow perspective,” Warren said.